 The O2C cycle comprises the period from the creation of a sales order to when the payment is received from the customer.
 When traders sell goods on which excise tax is applicable, they must perform the tasks defined in the O2C cycle.

 Manufacturers must pay excise duty when purchasing raw materials.
 This is a part of the P2P cycle.
-However, they must also pay excise duty when selling finished goods.
+They must also pay excise duty when they sell the finished goods.
 This is a part of the O2C cycle.
-Manufacturers maintain all statutory records according to the excise rules defined by the excise authorities.
+Manufacturers must maintain all statutory records according to the rules that the excise authorities have defined.